Seniors! Far as the eye can see...

 Logistics for these picnics is similar and highly efficient.
 Volunteers work in shifts taking tickets from seniors and manning the grills (many of them local unions) as long lines of seniors wait patiently for their meals.
 On the menu for lunch Thursday were steaks the size of your foot.
 This meant a lot of smoke.
 If I could barely breathe after two minutes, imagine the seniors who waited in line for half an hour.

 As nice a day it is for seniors to get some fresh summer air and two hot meals, the reason why reporters visit the picnic is to hear the latest political gossip and see candidates on the campaign trail, lurking after that elusive senior vote.
-I also went to talk with seniors about their reaction to the health care policies being discussed in Washington, but they were too busy salsaing to get a into a good conversation.
+I also went to talk with seniors about their reaction to

 "Excuse me, what do you think about single payer plan or the government-run public option?"